ggfisher/hello-world/midterm_2.md

 |BD-->AD|Yes|No|
 |C-->AD|No|No|

-A good way to remember superkey verses candidate key is to say __if a subset of a superkey is another superkey, then it is not minimal, and candidate keys are required to be minimal.__
+A good way to remember superkey verses candidate key is to remember the following:
+  -__If a subset of a superkey is another superkey, then it is not minimal, and candidate keys are required to be minimal.__